 1. Understand The Test Format

 Understanding the test format is the first IELTS preparation tip that can make a big difference.
 We have already discussed what the exam pattern looks like.
-Just read it carefully and understand each and every section along with its requirements.
+Just read it carefully and understand each section and its requirements.

 2. Try As Many IELTS Sample Questions as You Can